Azkyll/Azkyll/README.md

 Hi!
 My name is Irina but you can call me Azie 🌸 I used to be a physics student, and now I'm trying to get full-time into my passion for programming.
 My main focus is realistic physics simulation (particles, gravity, thermodynamics -- if it can be coded, I **will** do it at some point), but I do play with other concepts, ideas or puzzleS.

-I code in Python and C++, and I'm still learning the latter 🌸 I'd love to get into functional programming when I'm confident enough with C++. _Azie Haskell era incoming???_
+I code in Python and C++, and I'm still learning the latter 🌸 I'd love to get into functional programming when I'm confident enough with C++.

 I **really** would love to collaborate on simulation projects, anything with heavy mathematics involved 🌸 Why make your computer do the calculations when you could let mathematics take the wheel?